Paddle Boarding in San Diego

 Paddling from the bay to the surf

 The spot that’s the furthest north on our list is Del Mar’s Dog Beach.
 This beach is a fantastic hybrid paddle board spot because you can flatwater paddle and SUP surf.

 Del Mar has maintained its status as a dog-friendly city since founded in 1959.
-North Beach, is known to dog owners as “Dog Beach” because it’s the only beach in San Diego that allows dogs.
+North Beach, is known to dog owners as “Dog Beach” because it’s the one of the only beaches in San Diego that allows dogs (a section of Ocean Beach does too).
 The beach located north of 29th street and stretches nearly one half mile from the border of Solana Beach.

 - The only dog-friendly beach in San Diego

 - Teach your dog how to sit on your paddle board or even SUP surf

 - Has both flatwater paddling and SUP surfing

 A group paddle in front of the iconic Downtown San Diego Skyline

 One of San Diego’s best kept secrets is Tidelands Park on Coronado Island.
 You can launch your SUP out of the bay and paddle around the enormous Coronado bridge while taking in the million-dollar view of San Diego’s high rise skyline and baseball stadium.
 When you paddle back under the bridge towards Coronado Yacht Club you will catch a glimpse of the Hotel Del — the largest wooden hotel in the world, constructed in 1888.